Alternative, Naturopathic & Holistic Articles You May Like

 Making sure your school is accredited is particularly important if you’ll be applying for financial aid.
 These schools qualify for federal and state financial aid, such as work-study programs and Stafford loans.

-Programs for homeopathy and hypnotherapy cost less because they’re usually shorter in length and offered to practicing NDs and MDs as a way to complement their services.
+Programs for homeopathy and hypnotherapy usually cost less because they’re usually shorter in length and offered to practicing NDs and MDs as a way to complement their services.

 *Cost of tuition only.
 Prices do not reflect other fees.